ravendb/docs/Documentation/5.3/Raven.Documentation.Pages/document-extensions/revisions/client-api/operations/configure-revisions.dotnet.markdown

 ### Example II - Modify Existing Configuration

-In this example we **modify** the Revisions configuration that the server currently applies.
+In this example we **modify** the existing Revisions configuration (if there is one) default and collection-specific configurations.

 We retrieve the existing configuration from the database record, and check its contents.
-If the existing configuration is empty, we simply define a new configuration.
+If the existing configuration is empty, we define a new configuration.
-If the existing configuration is populated, we modify it (replacing its default configuration with our own and replacing or adding two collection-specific configurations.
+If the existing configuration is populated, we modify it.

 {CODE-TABS}
 {CODE-TAB:csharp:Sync update-existing-configuration_sync@DocumentExtensions\Revisions\ClientAPI\Operations\ConfigureRevisions.cs /}